Teen Driver Motor Vehicle Accidents

 Texting and Driving Is a Major Cause of Teen Driver Distraction.

-Distracted driving accidents cause many cars, truck, motorcycle, and bus accidents in the U.S. Besides overcrowding, and merely acting cool; texting has become a real problem.
+Distracted driving accidents cause many accidents in the U.S. Besides overcrowding their cars and acting cool, texting has become a real problem.
 For less experienced drivers, all these distractions make safe driving even harder.

 New Legal Theories - Suing Teens for Texting and Driving.